Zapote/go-ezbus/README.md

 `go get github.com/zapote/go-ezbus`

 ## idea
 Ezbus is great to use when working in a distrubuted system.
-Publish events when a software executes a command and let rest of the system now.
+Publish events when a software executes a command and let rest of the system know.

 Plugin new software components in your architecture without touching the existing ones.